Last Updated on

 I know some of you will start searching for the best university to study Statistics.
-Listen, there is no such thing as best universities or top universities to study Statistics in Nigeria.
-Nobody has that information.
-Although recommendations are allowed, don’t be deceived by the word “best”.
-Read why you should stop looking for the best University in Nigeria
+Listen, I don’t encourage such but if you’re bent on knowing the best universities or top universities to study Statistics in Nigeria, Check here

 Course description: Statistics is the study of the collection, organisation, analysis, interpretation and presentation of data.
 It deals with all aspects of this, including the planning of data collection in terms of the design of surveys and experiments.
 A statistician is someone who is particularly well versed in the ways of thinking necessary for the successful application of statistical methods.
 Such people have often gained experience by working in any of a wide number of fields.
 There is also a discipline called Mathematics and Statistics that studies statistics mathematically.

 What do statisticians do The world is becoming quantitative.
 More and more professions, from the every day to the exotic, depending on data and numerical reasoning.
 Data are not just numbers, but numbers that carry information about a specific setting and need to be interpreted in that setting.
 With the growth in the use of data comes a growing demand for the services of statisticians, who are experts in the following: – Producing trustworthy data – Analysing data to make their meaning clear – Drawing practical conclusions from data

 Where can I work with a Degree in Statistics

 - Survey Market research